ibrahimhamza01/globalretail-360/README.md

 ## Production & MLOps

 The GlobalRetail 360 churn prediction models are deployed as a **FastAPI** service, exposing endpoints for predictions and system health.
-This ensures reliable, scalable, and production-ready access to the models.
+The service is fully containerized using Docker and versioned for reproducible, production-ready deployment.

 ### Key Features